 Programs culminate in the earning of a Mount St. Mary’s University degree.
 All Mount mathematics and computer science programs are accredited by the Middle States Commission on Higher Education.
 Review of programs is the responsibility of the department of mathematics and computer science.

 Students have access to many resources for career advice and support through the Career Center or from the student's academic advisors.

-The mathematics curriculum is designed to fill the needs of those students who wish to pursue a professional career in mathematics in academia or industry.
-As an integral part of a liberal arts education, the department seeks to give students a feeling for the spirit and enjoyable nature of mathematics as well as the applications of mathematics in their areas of study.
+The mathematics curriculum fills the needs of those students who wish to pursue a professional career in mathematics in academia or industry.
+As an integral part of a liberal arts education, the department seeks to gives students a feeling for the spirit and enjoyable nature of mathematics as well as the applications of mathematics in their areas of study.

-The computer science curriculum is designed to provide a broad overview of computer science as a discipline and give the student essential technical and analytical skills.
+The computer science curriculum provides a broad overview of computer science as a discipline and give the student essential technical and analytical skills.
 Students become proficient in several programming languages and gain experience on multiple platforms.
-Computing issues related to both hardware and software are examined.
+Technical issues related to hardware and software are examined.
 The mathematical foundation is stressed early and practical experience is gained throughout.
 Graduates of the program will have the skills necessary to work as computer professionals or pursue graduate education.

 Students at the Mount are encouraged to seek out the resources available to them on campus and through their academic departments.
 Academic advising is available to assist students in making the right choices for their future.
 Contact the department to discuss how we can help further your academic career.

 The core curriculum at Mount St. Mary’s University is called the Veritas Program.
 This program is designed to enable students to become informed heirs and active makers of their culture.